dimashidayat99/Recomposing_Classical_Music_With_GAI/model/fusion/README.md

 The final products of the preprocessing stage were the 4 processed array which consist of one hot sequence data which are treble notes, treble durations, bass notes and bass durations.

 ## Modelling

+### Generator Component
 The fusion model used the combination of RNN, VAE and GAN.
 Each of the architecture is implemented together forming a new model.
 The main architecture of RNN-VAE-GAN is a GAN model where it consist two main component which are generator and discriminator.
-In this model, the variant of GAN was used namely MDGAN which stand for Multiple Discrimninator Generative Adversial Network.
-As its name, there are more than one discriminator in this model.
 The generator component used the VAE architecture in its architecture and the RNN (GRU) architecture was used in the encoder part of VAE.
 The architecture of generator component in fusion models is as follows:

 Encoder Note and Duration: